8 Best Ecommerce Automation Tools to Scale Your Online Store

 7. Celigo

-Celigo connects e-commerce platforms with NetSuite, SAP, and major ERP systems through pre-built connectors.
-The platform can handle complex data transformation and custom field mapping that simpler tools can't manage.
-Real-time sync prevents inventory problems between systems, which becomes critical when you're managing high-value transactions across multiple business units.
+Celigo connects ecommerce platforms with NetSuite, SAP, and major ERP systems through pre-built connectors.
+The platform handles complex data transformation and custom field mapping that simpler tools can't manage.

-Best for: Enterprise retailers with NetSuite or SAP ERP systems needing two-way data sync between established ERP systems and e-commerce platforms.
+Best for: Enterprise retailers with NetSuite or SAP needing two-way data sync between ERP and ecommerce platforms.

-Bright Pearl combines inventory management, order processing, and accounting in one platform.
-Multi-warehouse support includes transfer management between locations, while purchasing automation tracks reorder points and triggers purchase orders before you run out.
-The unified approach can eliminate sync problems between separate inventory and accounting systems.
+Brightpearl combines inventory management, order processing, and accounting in one platform.
+Multi-warehouse support includes transfer management between locations, and purchasing automation triggers purchase orders before you run out.

-High costs and long implementation make it impractical for smaller operations with limited budgets.
-System complexity requires significant training before teams get productive.
-This makes most sense when you're managing over 1,000 SKUs across multiple warehouses, where both inventory complexity and accounting integration are critical needs that justify the investment.
+High costs and long implementation make it impractical for smaller operations.
+Brightpearl fits when managing over 1,000 SKUs across multiple warehouses where both inventory complexity and accounting integration justify the investment.

 Best for: Product-heavy retailers managing 1,000+ SKUs across multiple warehouses where both inventory complexity and accounting integration justify the investment.